-Does your training have to be completely pain free or is it OK to still have some pain (but not so much)?
+Does your training have to be ultimately pain-free, or is it OK to still have some pain (but not so much)?

-Returning to training for me usually involves changing the exercises to those that do not produce the pain response.
+Returning to training usually involves changing the exercises to those that do not produce the pain response.

-Another thing to keep in mind is I follow the guideline of “attack the weakness” or “attack the injury”, meaning I will stimulate the area using specialized tools like SMR balls, foam rollers, etc, as well as other implements that enable me to focus in on the area that is hurt.
-This helps me to keep the healing process going and keep blood flowing into the area.
+Another thing to keep in mind is I follow the guideline of “attack the weakness” or “attack the injury,” meaning I will stimulate the area using specialized tools like SMR balls, foam rollers, etc., as well as other implements that enable me to focus in on the site that is hurt.
+This helps me keep the healing process going and keep blood flowing into the area.

-For example: I’m currently doing some grip specific exercises like 2hp, Fatdumbbell lifts, some gripperwork and I’m doing those with (semi) maximum weights.
+For example, I’m doing grip-specific exercises like 2hp, Fatdumbbell lifts, some gripper work, and those with (semi) maximum weights.

 This sounds like a good mix.
-If you keep experimenting, you may be able to find variations of these lifts that cause you no aggravation at all and you can train even more intensely.
-If not, feel free to stick with the lighter weights and always keep in mind warm-up, stretching post training, and increasing blood flow into the area.
+If you keep experimenting, you may be able to find variations of these lifts that cause you no aggravation at all, and you can train even more intensely.
+Always remember to warm up and stretch after workouts to increase blood flow to the area if you don’t want to stick with lighter weights.

-If you have Fixing Elbow Pain, we will be sending out the recording of the call next week.
+If you have Fixing Elbow Pain, we will be sending out the call recording next week.
 If you don’t have Fixing Elbow Pain, you can get it here.

 I had a friend, Shawna Kaminski, send me a question about hip dysplasia, as she has a client that has it and is wondering what to do and not to do when it comes to exercise.

-Hip dyspasia is where bones of the hip are not aligning well with the hip joint.
-This can occur as a infant, child, or adult.
+Hip dysplasia is where the hip bones are not aligning well with the hip joint.
+This can occur as an infant, child, or adult.

-The first thing to do is to get guidelines and recommendations from the doctor who diagnosed you.
-They will have the best idea of how severe it is and what you are able to to.
+The first thing to do is get guidelines and recommendations from the doctor who diagnosed you.
+They will have the best idea of how severe it is and what you can do.

-When it comes to exercise, be cautious of single leg exercises, single leg jumping, and running.
+Be cautious of single-leg exercises, single-leg jumping, and running when it comes to exercise.
 These activities put a lot of stress on the hip joint.
-In time you can build up to them but monitor how your hip feels.
+You can build up to them but monitor how your hip feels in time.